Volksblad: Central Local Newspapers

 The Volksblad Group also has 12 central local newspapers which serve the needs of local communities across the Free State and Northern Cape.

-Bloemnews is the oldest bilingual community newspaper in Bloemfontein and as far as distribution is concerned, is a weekly community newspaper that is distributed free of charge every Friday to households in Bloemfontein and 20 surrounding towns in the Free State and Northern Cape.
+Bloemnews is the oldest bilingual community newspaper in Bloemfontein and interms of distribution, is a weekly community newspaper distributed free of charge every Friday to households in Bloemfontein and 20 surrounding towns in the Free State and Northern Cape.
 With 42 000 copies every Friday Bloemnews offers you blanket coverage of Bloemfontein.
 Bloemnews is a quality community newspaper with specific focus on local news relevant to Bloemfontein.

 Express Eastern Free State is a free English community newspaper which is distributed weekly on Thursdays in: QwaQwa, Bethlehem, Kestell, Lyttelton, Phofung, Phuthadithaba, Harrismith, Lesotho Grenspos, Fouriesburg, Clarens, Ladybrand, Reitz and Ficksburg.
 The editorial content is strong, gripping and diverse.
 More than 145 000 readers read the newspaper every week.

 Express Northern Cape is a free English community newspaper which is distributed on Wednesdays in Kimberley, Kuruman, Mothibistad, Kathu, Warrenton, Barkly Wes, Hartswater, Jan Kempdorp, De Aar, Petrusville, Douglas, Prieska, Hopetown, Van der Kloof and Postmasburg.
 It focuses on the English-speaking market with high quality local news.
 More than 61 000 readers read the paper every week.

 Kroonnuus is a free Afrikaans and English community newspaper which is distributed weekly on Tuesdays in Kroonstad, Heilbron, Steynsrus, Koppies, Viljoenskroon, Edenville and Bothaville.
 It covers local news, sports, business, jobs, and community events.
 Kroonnuus has 45 000 readers weekly.

 Maluti is a free Afrikaans and English community newspaper which is distributed from home to home in Bethlehem on Wednesdays and is delivered at agents in Reitz, Senekal, and Kestell.
 The newspaper is 22 years old and has 13 100 readers weekly.

 Vista is a free Afrikaans and English community newspaper which is distributed on Thursdays in Welkom, Virginia, Odendaalsrus, Riebeeckstad, Allanridge, Bronville, Hennenman, Theunissen, Bothaville, Hoopstad, Bultfontein, Ventersburg, Winburg, Wesselsbron, Thabong, Kutlwanong, Meloding and Phomolong every week.
 Vista has serviced the entire Goldfields community in Afrikaans and English for the last 42 years and consists of a hard and soft news approach.
 Vista has a readership of 145 000 readers.

 Vrystaat is the only local newspaper in the Volksblad Group that is sold to the public.
 Vrystaat is an Afrikaans and English regional newspaper which is distributed in the Eastern Free State every Thursday.
 Distribution takes place in the following areas: Bethlehem, Lindley, Warden, Vrede, Clarens, Kestell, Harrismith, Reitz, Frankfort, Tweeling, Petrus Steyn, Arlington, Paul Roux, Rosendal, Ficksburg, Slabberts, Fouriesburg, Ladybrand, Excelsior, Tweespruit, Senekal, Excelsior, Slabberts, Tweespruit en Phuthaditjhaba.
 The community actively participates by means of a weekly letters column.
 The newspaper carries strong regional news and is read by 28 000 readers.